MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/set-up-hgs-for-always-encrypted-in-sql-server.md

 For more information about the Host Guardian Service and what it can measure, see [Guarded fabric and shielded VMs overview](https://docs.microsoft.com/windows-server/virtualization/guarded-fabric-shielded-vm/guarded-fabric-and-shielded-vms).
 Note that although the documents talk about shielded VMs, the same protections, architecture and best practices apply to SQL Server Always Encrypted using VBS enclaves.

-This article will help you set up the Host Guardian Service in a recommended configuration.
+This article will help you set up HGS in a recommended configuration.

 ## Prerequisites

-This section covers prerequisites HGS and SQL Server machines.
+This section covers prerequisites HGS and host machines.

 ### HGS servers

-- 1-3 servers to run the Host Guardian Service.
+- 1-3 servers to run HGS.
   These servers should be carefully protected since they control which machines can run your SQL Server instances using Always Encrypted with secure enclaves.
   It is recommended that different admins manage the HGS cluster and that you run the HGS on physical hardware isolated from the rest of your infrastructure, or in separate virtualization fabrics or Azure subscriptions.